A USB controller is required to use a USB device in a virtual machine. You can add one USB controller to a virtual machine.

 - Configure the USB connection settings.

-You can select multiple settings.Note: You typically cannot configure USB connection settings for a shared or remote virtual machine.
+You can select multiple settings.Note: You typically cannot configure USB connection settings for a remote virtual machine.

 Option Description USB Compatibility